digitsensitive/phaser.typescript.tutorial/README.md

-# Creating games with Phaser in TypeScript.
+# Creating games with Phaser in TypeScript

 ## What is Phaser?